This is a ‘Complete Buyer’s Guide’ to help you through the process of buying a new bed and mattress in 2022.

 - Type of mattress (mattress in a box, retail store)

-If you are buying a mattress in a box (online), delivery is (almost) always free and is relatively fast (usually within a week).
-Some online companies (e.g. Sleep Republic) can even do ‘same day delivery’.
-Again though, this all depends on your location.
+If you are buying a mattress online, delivery is usually free and is relatively fast (usually within a week or two).
+Some online companies (e.g. Sleep Republic) can even do ‘next day delivery’.
+Again though, this will depend on your location.

 14. Warranties

-The definition of a ‘product defect’ usually refers to a problem in the structural integrity of the mattress.
-This can get hazy when it comes to mattresses, as body impressions in a mattress are considered normal to a certain point.
+The definition of a product defect usually refers to a problem in the structural integrity of the mattress.
+This can get hazy when it comes to mattresses, as body impressions in a mattress are considered normal at a certain level (e.g. 3cm).

 Warranty issues are further complicated when customers choose a product that ends up not being suitable for them (e.g. too firm or too soft).
 This emphasises the importance of choosing a mattress that is suitable for your needs.

-If you feel that you are entitled to a warranty claim, please contact your relevant store or retailer.
+If you feel that you are entitled to a warranty claim though, please contact your relevant store or retailer.
+We would recommend having some written notes (with dates) relating to the issue, along with any photo or video evidence.

 15. Choosing a bed base